lucasvarela/lucasvarela.github.io/_pages/teaching.md

 nav: true
 ---

-I have been an assistant professor for several courses during my PhD.
+I have been an adjunct professor for several courses during my PhD.
 I have also been a teaching assistant while doing my masters and bachelor.
 In this section I share the notes and problem sets of different courses I've encountered.

 ## Courses @ [Universidad de los Andes](https://fisica.uniandes.edu.co/en/)